dotnet/AspNetCore.Docs/aspnetcore/razor-pages/sdk.md

     * `Microsoft.AspNetCore.Razor.Design`
     * `Microsoft.AspNetCore.Mvc.Razor.Extensions`

+ The `Microsoft.AspNetCore.Razor.Design` packages provides the Razor compilation tasks and targets for the project.

 The preceding packages are included in `Microsoft.AspNetCore.Mvc`.
 The following markup shows a basic *.csproj* file that uses the Razor SDK to build Razor files for an ASP.NET Core Razor Pages app:

  [!code-xml[Main](sdk/sample/RazorSDK.csproj)]

+::: moniker range="= aspnetcore-2.1"

+> [!WARNING]
+> The preceding packages are also included in [Microsoft.AspNetCore.App](xref:fundamentals/metapackage-app), however the version-less `Microsoft.AspNetCore.App` doesn't included the latest version of `Microsoft.AspNetCore.Razor.Design`.
+Projects must reference a consistent version of `Microsoft.AspNetCore.Razor.Design` (or `Microsoft.AspNetCore.Mvc`) so the latest build time fixes for Razor are included.
+For more information, see [this GitHub issue](https://github.com/aspnet/Razor/issues/2553).
+::: moniker-end
+::: moniker range=">= aspnetcore-2.1"

 ### Properties